Showing posts with label history. Show all posts

 In college, I began reading Doonesbury differently.
 What had started as entertainment became a form of historical education.
 I'd haunt the campus bookstore, drawn to the collected Doonesbury volumes like "The Doonesbury Chronicles" and "Dare to Be Great, Ms. Caucus."
 I should have been reading assigned chapters about détente and Cold War diplomacy, but instead I'd find myself absorbed in Trudeau's take on the same events, learning about Nixon's presidency through Uncle Duke's gonzo antics and Vietnam through B.D.'s tour of duty.

-Just this week, Browse through a bookstore bargain bin, I stumbled across "Dbury@50: The Complete Digital Doonesbury"—a massive compilation celebrating the strip's 50th anniversary.
+Just this week, browsing through a bookstore bargain bin, I stumbled across "Dbury@50: The Complete Digital Doonesbury," a massive compilation celebrating the strip's 50th anniversary.
 Reading the back cover brought back vivid memories of those college afternoons when I'd choose Trudeau over my political science textbooks, often learning just as much (sometimes more) from his irreverent commentary as from whatever academic analysis I was supposed to be absorbing.

 The cover of the Donnesbury's Greatest Hits collection.